Gary Morris: Acting career

 Morris took a break from touring to pursue a serious acting career.
 One of his first big roles was in the Broadway production of Les Misérables, as Jean Valjean.
-The full symphonic recording of Les Misérables is a platinum-selling, Grammy Award-winning album and features Morris' vocals throughout in the role of Valjean, including his version of the song "Bring Him Home."
+The full symphonic recording of Les Misérables is a platinum-selling, Grammy Award-winning album and features Morris' vocals throughout in the role of Valjean, including his version of the song "Bring Him Home".
 Morris has also appeared in a production of Puccini's opera La Boheme with fellow country/pop singer Linda Ronstadt.

 In the 1980s, he did a stint on The Colbys as blind country music singer Wayne Masterson, signed to Dominique Deveraux's label.
 On the show, he sang "Try Gettin' Over You" from his Anything Goes release.

 In the 1990s, he spent a great deal of time working on music projects, such as the PBS special concert production, in Moscow, Russia, in the Tretyakov Gallery.
 He returned to country music in the 1990s, performing in concerts and as a record producer.
-Morris hosted and also produced the Nashville network's The North American Sportsman.
+Morris hosted and also produced TNN’s The North American Sportsman.
 In 1992, he appeared in an episode of Designing Women as Julia's surgeon.